What do ND Filters do – In Depth Guide For Beginners

 Let’s look at them both together.
 The one on the left, shot at 1/30th of a second, the one on the right, shot at 30 seconds with a 10 stop ND filter on.
 Again, they have both been exposed to exactly the same amount of light, but with the ND filter on you able to let that light in slowly which allows moving things to blur, such as the clouds, and it also allows things to blend in, such as the ripples in the water.
 Also note that it is only the shutter speed that has changed.
 The aperture and ISO stay the same when you are doing these shots and you must shoot in fully manual mode.
 I cover that in much more detail in my other tutorial ‘How to use ND filters’.

-ND filters come in all shapes and sizes
+What do ND filters do?
+They come in all shapes and sizes

 Screw on Type